 This chemical is a skin conditioning agent that is considered to be generally safe, but is a known skin irritant.3

 Talc is a naturally occurring mineral used in some deodorants to absorb moisture.
 Talc in personal care products has been linked to cancer and contamination with asbestos, a known carcinogen.
 Talc is currently unregulated in cosmetic products, but is being further researched by the FDA.4 Other less problematic plant and mineral-based ingredients, like corn starch and arrowroot powder, are better go tos for moisture absorption.

-Choosing the right natural deodorant
+Choosing the right aluminum free deodorant

-We've complied a best of list.
+We've complied a best-of list.
 Many of these ingredients you might even have in your kitchen.
-That's right, You know something's safe when it's good enough to eat.
+That's right.
+You know something's safe when it's good enough to eat (though please abstain).
 Here’s what to look for:

 This little miracle powder is a great moisture absorbing agent.

 Probably the most effective ingredients in neutralizing odors and absorbing moisture.
 Some people do experience skin irritation from baking soda.
 Thankfully there are great alternatives.
 We make a sensitive skin line of deodorants

 If there’s something coconut oil can’t do, we haven’t found it yet.
 Coconut oil moisturizes, soothes irritated skin, and is anti-microbial.

 It's not just for thickening soups and sauces.
 Corn starch naturally absorbs moisture.